-We list the best hotels, hostels, B&Bs and guesthouses in Amsterdam as recommended by travel experts from CNN, Lonely Planet, Frommer’s, Fodor’s, New York Times and more.
+We list the best hotels in Amsterdam as recommended by travel experts from CNN, Lonely Planet, Frommer’s, Fodor’s, New York Times and more.
 All hotel recommendations have been referenced with customer reviews and we only listed places that have at least a 4 out of 5-star customer review rating.

 “The Dutch designer Marcel Wanders created the fantastical, color-splashed interiors of the Andaz Amsterdam Prinsengracht, which opened in 2012 with 122 art-filled rooms, many featuring canal views.”